-Building Coverage Impervious Coverage - Building coverage is often confused with impervious coverage, which is understandable since they are mutually not exclusive.
-Impervious coverage is of building combination coverage and paved surfaces, such as driveways, parking lots and patios.
+Building Coverage Impervious Coverage - Building coverage is often confused with impervious coverage, which is understandable since they are not mutually exclusive.
+Impervious coverage is a combination of building coverage and paved surfaces, such as driveways, parking lots and patios.
 While building coverage applies to all uses in all zones, impervious coverage does not apply to individual single-family lots.